Novaculite

 Novaculite, also called Arkansas Stone, is a microcrystalline to cryptocrystalline rock type that consists of silica in the form of chert or flint.
 It is commonly white to grey or black in color, with a specific gravity that ranges from 2.2 to 2.5.
 It is used in the production of sharpening stones.
 It occurs in parts of Arkansas, Oklahoma, and Texas, as well as in Japan and parts of the Middle East.
 The name novaculite is derived from the Latin word novacula, meaning a sharp knife, dagger, or razor, in reference to its use in sharpening.
-The first recorded use of the term whetstone was in reference to a honing stone from Arkansas.

 Occurrence

 Novaculite beds are present in the Ouachita Mountains of Arkansas and Oklahoma, and in the Marathon Uplift and Solitario regions of Texas.
 Novaculite is very resistant to erosion and the beds stand out as ridges in the Ouachita Mountains.
 There are also occurrences in Japan, Syria, Lebanon, and Israel.

 Origin

 The novaculite beds of the south-central United States were deposited in the Ouachita Geosyncline, a deep-water marine trough, during Silurian to early Mississippian time.
 Sedimentation consisted primarily of siliceous skeletal particles of marine organisms such as sponge spicules and radiolaria, and very fine-grained, wind-blown quartz particles; there was very little argillaceous sedimentation during novaculite deposition.
 The novaculite beds were later subjected to folding and uplift, and probably low-grade metamorphism, during the Ouachita orogeny in early Pennsylvanian time.